 Here’s what I want to emphasize: to take the chili to a new level, really think about your toppings.
 It makes all the difference.

 Because I love cheese, I always buy a small block of colby jack cheese and shred some in a small bowl.
 (Cheese from the deli melts better than pre packaged shredded cheese.
-The pre package stuff is coated with a wax so it lasts long.)
-Then I get cilantro and avocado because my family enjoys it.
+The pre packaged stuff is coated with a wax so it lasts long, but doesn’t melt as well.)
+Then I get fresh cilantro and avocado because my family enjoys it.
 But you can certainly get into green onions and other toppings if cheese and/cilantro aren’t your thing.
 Oh, crackers or yellow corn chips are fantastic add ons as well.

 This chili is so flavorful.
 The holy trinity of flavor for this chili is red pepper, onion & garlic.